jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 Scale up your PR contributions slowly in line with your ability and understanding of the project, process, and codebase.

-Never put GitHub usernames in commits; this can cause endless annoying notifications for those concerned.

 Any release notes should refer to the RPC help for details instead of substituting for full documentation, for example: "Please refer to the RPC help of `getbalances` for details."